spectralpython/spectralpython.github.io/README.md

     make upload

-Note you may be prompted to enter site credentials if you do note have your ssh key cached.
+Note you may be prompted to enter site credentials if you do not have your ssh key cached.